ffreemt/fast-langid/README.md

 Language identification based on fasttext (lid.176.ftz https://fasttext.cc/docs/en/language-identification.html).

-The lid.176.ftz is licensed under CC-BY-SA and is not part of this module.
+The `lid.176.ftz` file is licensed under  Creative Commons Attribution-Share-Alike License 3.0 and is not part of this module.
 It is automatically downloaded from its external origin on the first run of this module.

 This module attempts to immitate the follow two features of `langid`
-*   fastlid.classify
+*   langid.classify: fastlid
-*   fastlid.set_languages
+*   langid.classify(langs=[...]): fastlid.set_languages = [...]
     *   import fastlid
-    *   fastlid.set_languages(langs=['nl','fr'])
+    *   fastlid.set_languages = ['nl','fr'])
 *   TODO: Commandline interface

 ## Install it